 Study co-author Robert Riewerts, MD, a pediatrician with the Southern California Permanente Medical Group, said he understands that parents may feel uneasy about taking their children to medical offices for vaccinations.
 However, “This is a case where the benefit of vaccination far outweighs the risk of visiting a medical office.
 Our medical offices are taking every precaution to keep kids and their families safe.”

 Reference: “Pediatric Vaccination During the COVID-19 Pandemic” by Bradley K. Ackerson, Lina S. Sy, Sungching Glenn, Lei Qian, Claire H. Park, Robert J. Riewerts and Steven J. Jacobsen, April 2021, Pediatrics.

 Funding for this study was provided internally through the Kaiser Permanente Southern California Department of Research & Evaluation.

 In addition to Dr. Ackerson and Dr. Riewerts, other authors on this study are Lina S. Sy, MPH; Sungching Glenn, MS; and Lei Qian, PhD, with the Department of Research & Evaluation; and Claire H. Park, MPH, and Steven J. Jacobsen, MD, PhD, formerly of the Department of Research & Evaluation.

 Kaiser Permanente scientists who study vaccination have published findings that have been cited more than 50 times in recent guidelines and consensus statements.
-Our vaccines research has directly influenced national vaccines policies.
+Our vaccine research has directly influenced national vaccine policies.